 As an alternative to linen and burlap, Verel is useful for many types of hooking.

 The Wool Genie, a genius rug hooker, shared in the Wooly Mason Jar Facebook group, a method she devised for transferring a design to a backing.
 The first of us in our group to experiment with this method has written up the process for you to download here.

 Why it’s important to wash your wool before it goes into a rug…and tips on washing.

 A Pinterest site covering a multitude of rug hooking topics.
 You could spend all day here.

 Rug hooking can be murder on the hands.
 Taking frequent breaks and doing regular hand exercises as shown on this poster can help prevent and alleviate damage and associated pain.
 Courtesy of Wisconsin comic artist & illustrator Kaitlin Bruder (@bruderkaitlin) https://www.bruderkaitlin.com

 Descriptions of monks cloth, rug warp, and the various types of linen.

 At our November 2018 meetings we had wonderful discussions about hooking water and it was wonderful to see the examples that people brought in.
 Hopefully we can get pictures of these pieces.
 In the meantime, here is some of the wisdom shared.

-Instructions for hooking a Christmas tree ornament that you can hang on your own tree.
+Instructions from one of our members for hooking a Christmas tree ornament that you can hang on your own tree.

 Punch Needle Hooking